Telecommunications

 Table 1 – List of sections of CGES optical network

-The physical structure of CGES’s optical network is shown in Figure 1:
+The physical structure of the CGES optical network is shown in Figure 1:

 Figure 1 – CGES optical network

-CGES offers the service in question to interested operators in cases where technical conditions and available free capacities for shared use of the electronic communications infrastructure exist, and where such shared use does not cause interference with the operation and utilization of that infrastructure.
-The leasing service of electronic communications infrastructure includes the provision of alternating current (220 V AC) power supply.
-CGES can provide power from the local transformer, just as it does for other consumers in the substation.
-Equipment for uninterrupted power supply is provided by the lessee.
+CGES offers the relevant service to interested operators in cases where there are technical conditions and available free capacity for joint use of the electronic communication infrastructure and if joint use does not cause interference with the operation and use of this infrastructure.
+The service of electronic communication infrastructure lease includes the provision of alternating power supply 220 AC.
+CGES can provide power supply from the home transformer, as for other consumers in the substation.
+Equipment for uninterruptible power supply is provided by the lessee.

 Rd. brojSUBSTATION